sambacha/fontParts/README.md

 This may be the new version of RoboFab.
 Maybe.

+The documentation is being developed concurrrently with the code.
+You can view the current version at [fontparts.readthedocs.org](http://fontparts.readthedocs.org).

 ## Why?

 RoboFab was written incrementally when we (Erik, Just, Tal) were switching to FontLab.
 We, and a lot of other designers, had a bunch of important scripts from RoboFog that were crucial to our workflows.
 The FontLab API was very different from the RoboFog API.
 It also crashed if the scripter didn't follow some very specific, very unusual practices.
 We wrote some helper functions to make FontLab a bit more stable during script execution.
 Those functions grew into a set of object wrappers on top of the FontLab Python objects.
 These wrappers had a very similar API to the RoboFog API.
 Once it was in place, we could often run old scripts in FontLab with only a few import changes.
 (Portable APIs are awesome!!!)
 This worked so well that we made a version of RoboFab that could operate outside of FontLab.
 Then we merged them.
 Then we made a [file format](http://unifiedfontobject.org).
 Then...we kind of stopped working on RoboFab because it did 253% of what we needed it to.
 Unfortunately, this incremental, dam-hole-plugging approach to developing RoboFab resulted in some brittle and awkwardly structured code.
 Still, it worked for > 10 years.